 Within a Linux distribution running without special utilities, setting up environments can be complex.
-However, BCM makes use of the environment modules package, which provides the module command.
+However, the cluster manager makes use of the environment modules package, which provides the module command.
 The module command is a special utility to make taking care of the shell environment much easier.